-Macquarie received APRA approval for use of the AMA for assessing operational risk capital in December 2007.
-Macquarie's operational risk capital is calculated using a scenario based approach together with statistical modelling of potential losses.
-Operational risk scenarios identify key risks that, while low in probability, may result in high impact losses.
-In identifying and quantifying such events, consideration is given to individual statistical distributions for each scenario, external loss data, internal loss data, risk and control factors determined by the operational risk self assessments, and the contribution of expert opinion from businesses.
-Scenarios are updated when business or market factors indicate.
+APRA approved Macquarie's use of the AMA for assessing operational risk capital in December 2007.

+Macquarie's operational risk capital is calculated using a scenario-based approach combined with statistical modelling of potential losses.
+Operational risk scenarios quantify very low probability, potentially high impact losses.
+When identifying and quantifying such events, Macquarie gives consideration to:

+- individual statistical distributions for each scenario

+- external loss data

+- internal loss data

+- risk and control factors determined by the operational risk self assessments

+- expert opinion from businesses.

+Scenarios are updated as business or market factors require.

-Scenario estimates are then modelled on a semi annual basis to determine the operational risk component of regulatory capital required to be held by Macquarie at the 99.9th percentile confidence level.
+Scenario estimates are modelled on a semi-annual basis to determine the operational risk regulatory capital required to be held by Macquarie at the 99.9th percentile confidence level.
 Monte Carlo techniques are used to aggregate individual scenario distributions to determine a group-wide operational risk loss distribution.
 The model also reflects recent changes in operational risk capital regulatory requirements.

-Over time operational risk capital changes to reflect:
+Over time changes in operational risk capital reflect: